Chart Color Schemes

 Wetherill Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that could affect the region.
-Notable initiatives include Woolworths Warehouse Distribution Centre Wetherill Park, ALS Sydney Smithfield Refurbishment, Smithfield-Wetherill Park Industrial Estate Renewal & Expansion, and Brenan Park Upgrade, with the following list detailing those most relevant.
+The impact of local infrastructure changes on an area's performance is significant.
+AreaSearch has identified 19 projects that could influence the area.
+Notable projects include Woodpark Road Stage 3 Redevelopment (106-128 Woodpark Road, Smithfield), Woolworths Warehouse Distribution Centre in Wetherill Park, ALS Sydney Smithfield Refurbishment, and Smithfield-Wetherill Park Industrial Estate Renewal & Expansion.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.